Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

 \section{Survey of Achilles Heels}

 Because they are defined as high-level decision theoretic weaknesses, any Achilles Heel represents a mode of reasoning that can fail in a particular decision theoretic dilemma.
-Accordingly, this section discusses a number of paradoxes and dilemmas which may cause these failures.
+Accordingly, this section discusses a number of paradoxes and dilemmas which may elicit failures from AI systems.